Why Do I Need a Content Disclaimer?

 In regard to Blog content, the Content Disclaimer gives notice that your Blog contains your opinions and personal views, and is not to be considered as “expert” advice or opinion.
 Equally important, the Content Disclaimer gives notice that your Blog content is not intended to malign anyone or anything.

 The Content Disclaimer reduces your risk of liability, in the advent of any claims or lawsuits based on content accessed through your Website or Blog.
-By giving notice that you do not advocate, endorse, warrant or guarantee any content provided by others through your Website or Blog, and by not providing warranties or guarantees regarding the content validity, you are asserting your right to publically safeguard your eCommerce business from claims beyond your control.
+By giving notice that you do not advocate, endorse, warrant or guarantee any content provided by others through your Website or Blog, and by not providing warranties or guarantees regarding the content validity, you are asserting your right to publicly safeguard your eCommerce business from claims beyond your control.

 If any claims or lawsuits are initiated based on content accessed through your Website or Blog, the Content Disclaimer can serve as relevant evidence in defending your eCommerce business from unsustainable content claims or lawsuits.